narenaryan/Vidura/README.md

 ## Categories view
 ![Categories](./screens/categories.png)

+We simplified categories for you.
+You can request new categories and we will add it for you.

 ## Prompts view
 ![Prompts](./screens/prompts.png)

+Each prompt will have a list of labels attached like "gpt-3", "simple", or "complex".
+User can click on a label on any prompt and visit all the prompts tagged with the given label name.

 ## How to run Vidura ?
 You can run this software by installing Python 3.9 or above on your machine, and install developer dependencies on your Python environment like: